abhinai2244/SPOTIFY-TELEGRAM-BOT/README.md

-# spotify-downloader 🎵
+# Spotify-downloader 🎵

 # Telegram Music Bot
 ## NOTICE:
 DON'T TRY TO MODIFY THE CODE.
 IT IS AUTOMATED DESTRUCTION CODE.
-IF YOU CHANGE THE MAIN CODE, YOU CAN CHANGE THE .ENV FILE ONLY.
+IF YOU CHANGE THE MAIN CODE IT MAY CAUSE FULL OF CODE ERRORS , YOU CAN CHANGE THE .ENV FILE ONLY.
 WATERMARK ADDED.

 This is a Telegram bot that allows users to download music from Spotify and YouTube.
 It supports downloading tracks,